Pasta e Patate con Provola in Italy: A Complete Food Lover's Guide

 Pre-melted, congealed cheese

-If the provola looks hardened or has an oily separation, it suggests the dish was made much earlier and reheated, compromising both safety and quality.
+If the provola looks hardened or has an oily separation, it suggests the dish was made much earlier and reheated, compromising its quality and appeal.

 -